tiger-sea/mcs_research/sections/methods.md

 \subsection{Meteorological Factors}
 % good but not checked
-% insert figure of weather data? -> weather figure is at imputation part Daily meteorological data corresponding to the ECG data were gathered from the Japan Meteorological Agency's database \cite{database}.
+% insert figure of weather data? -> weather figure is at imputation part Daily meteorological data in corresponding days of the ECG data collection were gathered from the Japan Meteorological Agency's database \cite{database}.
 The location of monitoring point by the Japan Meteorological Agency was Aizu-Wakamatsu city, Fukushima, Japan \cite{address}.
 Aizu-Wakamatsu city is surrounded by mountain, and that yields many heavy snowy and cold days in winter, which similar to Japan Sea area.
 Besides, a large number of high temperature and humid days happen in summer, lasting high temperature until late night because of the location.
 In spring and autumn, a difference of temperature between daytime and nighttime is relatively considerable caused by inland climate feature\if0[pdf and pdf]\fi.

 In this study, 12 meteorological factors were collected, and which include maximum, minimum, or mean representative values for each meteorological factor as shown below Table \ref{table:weather factors}.
 According to the statistical guideline of the Japan Meteorological Agency's database, calculation protocols for the representative values are defined as follows \cite{weather_stats}.
-The daily mean values of temperature, relative humidity, and sea-level atmospheric pressure are recorded every hour on the hour.
+The daily mean values of temperature, relative humidity, and sea-level atmospheric pressure are recorded every hour.
 Similarly, total precipitation, total snowfall, and sunshine duration values are collected following the same protocol.
 In addition to that, the daily maximum or minimum representative values of temperature, relative humidity, sea-level atmospheric pressure, and hourly precipitation are gathered every 10 minutes, as well as the mean wind speed.

 \begin{table}[htbp]
     \centering